1616-08-16

 Testing with real users

 A SaaS application only works when you’re catering to your target audience.
 You’re constantly rolling out small updates, fixing existing bugs.
-You’ve got an ever evolving application on your hands and that means your quality control should be on cutting edge as well.
+You’ve got an ever-evolving application on your hands, and that means your quality control should be on the cutting edge as well.
 Especially considering your competition is most likely doing the exact same thing.

 What is user testing?